 The Department of Parking and Transportation Services (P&T) consists of the following areas: parking lot inventory management and enforcement, parking permit sales, finance and administration, motor pool management, special events coordination, and transportation demand management (TDM).
-Transportation (or travel) demand management is a collection of strategies that result in more efficient use of transportation resources, including transit, bicycle, pedestrian and other means.
-Comprehensive lot vacancy counts are collected at various times/days on an ongoing basis throughout each semester to help insure space availability for permit holders, efficient use of space and improved planning.
+Transportation (or travel) Demand Management is a collection of strategies that result in more efficient use of transportation resources, including transit, bicycle, pedestrian and other means.
+Comprehensive lot vacancy counts are collected at various times/days on an ongoing basis throughout each semester to help ensure space availability for permit holders, efficient use of space and improved planning.

 The Parking and Transportation Committee is an advisory committee that assists P&T with decisions related to planning, policy and procedures.
 Faculty members play a vital role in the P&T Committee and the Parking Appeals Committee.

 Permit fees have increased for FY 17/18.
 Permit fees for FY 17/18 are as follows:

 - Reserved permits: $539

 - Motorcycle permits: $63 (only $36 if you also have a vehicle permit for the same year)

 Parking is required by NC law to be self-supporting.
 Our primary goal is to keep fees as low as possible and to base fees on paying for convenience.
 To continue in the maintenance and upgrade of existing parking resources and to plan for future parking demand, we are researching additional avenues for revenue needed to meet the future needs of ECU.
 For example, Athletics now pays to lease parking spaces for athletic events.